aHalliday13/Edgar-Pro/README.md

 # Vex64040Edgar
 VexCode project for 64040's E.D.G.A.R.
 Robot

+# IMPORTANT BRANCH INFO
+The `main` branch should not contain any auton code.
+For a specific auton routine, see `LeftAuton` or `RightAuton`.

 # Code Style Guide
 1. Code should always be arranged from top to bottom:
 ```